lCTdE/winutil/README.md

+Note: This is a personal fork for personal use and contributions.
+Please ignore and use the original tool instead.

 # Chris Titus Tech's Windows Utility

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
 I am extremely picky about any contributions to keep this project clean and efficient.